Skip to Main Content

 Using Library-Licensed Materials

-If you are using library-licensed materials (i.e. journals, books, and other materials for which the library has a subscription) for an online course, such as on Canvas, you should consider providing permalinks or citations of the specific resource rather than including them in Canvas for students to download directly; this is beneficial for two to three reasons:
+If you are using library-licensed materials (i.e., journals, books, and other materials for which the library has a subscription) you should consider providing permalinks or citations of the specific resource rather than including PDFs or files in Canvas or Ares for students to download directly; this is beneficial for several reasons:

-1. Usage statistics for that resource will increase, which will let librarians in collection development know that the resource is being used.
-(When resources have low usage statistics, they have a greater chance of having their subscription cancelled).
+3. Usage statistics will increase, which lets the library know that the resource is being used.
+(When resources have low usage statistics, subscriptions have a greater chance of being cancelled).

-• Word of Caution: The Harvard Business Review has a license agreement with EBSCO that explicitly restricts the inclusion of links to its articles in courses, such as through Canvas or in a syllabus.
+• Harvard Business Review: The Harvard Business Review has a license agreement with EBSCO that explicitly restricts the inclusion of links to its articles in courses, such as through Canvas or in a syllabus.
 In other words, it is not permissible to link to HBR articles in your courses.
 The large majority of journals and publishers do not have such restrictions, but if there are restrictions such as this, they are usually communicated clearly on the journal or database.
-If you have specific questions, please contact the library.
+If you are assigning HBR materials contact the library so that we can purchase the content.

 If you have specific questions about using copyrighted materials for your course, please do not hesitate to reach out to the library.